SevenShepherd/SevenShepherd.github.io/_posts/2023-05-02-chuck-smith-repentance.markdown

 <a name="amg-concise" href="#contents" style="font-size:1.6em;">2.2 AMG Concise Bible Dictionary</a>

-[AMG Concise Bible Dictionary](https://amzn.to/42jh1ZK) has done the word Repentance justice more than any other Bible dictionary that I've ever seen.
-I am beside myself with how accurate this is while remaining readable, and non-technical.
+The [AMG Concise Bible Dictionary](https://amzn.to/42jh1ZK) has defined the word Repentance very accurately while remaining readable, and non-technical.

 > **Repentance is a turning from sin to God** (Deut 30:1-2; 2 Chron 6:26-27; 7:14; Neh 1:9; Ps 78:34; Isa 55:7; Jer 8:6; 31:18-19; Ezek 18:21; Mal 3:7; Matt 11:20-21; Luke 15:7; 16:30; Acts 3:19; 8:22; 14:15; 26:19-20; Rev 9:20-21).
 The open demonstration of this turning to God is sometimes **called conversion** (Acts 15:3; cf. 26:17-18; 1 Thess 1:9-10).
 Jesus and New Testament preachers commanded people to repent, because **without repentance there can be no salvation** (Matt 3:2; 4:17; Mark 6:12; Luke 5:32; 13:3; 24:47; Acts 2:38; 11:18; 17:30).
 >